jhuntdev/blest-py/README.md

 ## Usage

 Use the `create_request_handler` function to create a request handler suitable for use in an existing Python application.
 Use the `create_http_server` function to create a standalone HTTP server for your request handler.
-Use the `create_http_client` to create BLEST HTTP clients to interact with other servers.
+Use the `create_http_client` function to create a BLEST HTTP client.

 ### create_request_handler